ansys/pyadditive/doc/source/getting_started/installation.rst

 PyAdditive dependencies are automatically checked when packages are installed.
 The following projects are required dependencies for PyAdditive:

-* `ansys-api-geometry` - The gRPC code generated from Protobuf files.
+* `ansys-api-additive` - The gRPC code generated from Protobuf files.
 * `NumPy <https://pypi.org/project/numpy/>`_ - NumPy arrays provide a core foundation for data array access for PyAdditive.
 * `PyVista <https://pypi.org/project/pyvista/>`_ - PyVista is used for interactive 3D plotting.